Create Dependent Drop-Down Lists

 1) Item Lists and 1st Drop Down

 To start, create the item lists and the first Excel data validation drop-down:

-Next, you'll create the lookup table, to match each item with its dependent items' range name.
+Next, you will create the lookup table, to match each item with its dependent item's range name.

-With Red Fruit selected in cell A2, the VLookup formula will return RedFruitList as the range name for the dependent list.
-The RedFruitList items will be displayed in cell B2's drop-down.
+In cell B2, the data validation VLOOKUP formula will return RedFruitList as the range name for the dependent list.

-To create a 3rd dependent drop down list, use the same techniques, to create lookup tables and items lists.
+To create a 3rd dependent drop down list, use the same techniques as shown above, to create lookup tables and items lists.